 - Switch to the Git Repository Exploring perspective.

 - Click on Clone a Git repository

 - Paste one of the following URIs into the URI field, and EGit will fill in the rest for you.
 When finished, click Next.

-For committer access (substitute in proper userid):
+For committer access, fork the repository and clone your own fork (substitute in proper userid):